hardhats/vista-install-docs/New/SetUpHL7.rst

 and ``ROUTING LOGIC``.
 The way they are used is confusing.
 They actually override each other, in this order:

-1. If the programmer creates an ``HLL("LINKS")`` array, that overrides everything, and none of the following steps take place.
-HLL("LINKS") basically tells VistA to ignore all the subscribers and use the subscribers in the HLL("LINKS") array.
-That means that steps 2-4 are evaluated for the subscribers in the HLL("LINKS") array.
-2. If ``ROUTING LOGIC`` is specified, that is executed; and nothing else is.
+1. If ``ROUTING LOGIC`` is specified, that is executed; and nothing else is.
-3. If ``LOGICAL LINK`` is specified, the message is delivered to the IP address/ domain name on the logical link and then we stop.
+2. If ``LOGICAL LINK`` is specified, the message is delivered to the IP address/domain name on the logical link and then we stop.
-4. If neither ``LOGICAL LINK`` nor ``ROUTING LOGIC`` is specified, then the message is assumed to be an internal VistA to itself message, and the code for ``PROCESSING RTN`` is used.
+3. If neither ``LOGICAL LINK`` nor ``ROUTING LOGIC`` is specified, then the message is assumed to be an internal VistA to itself message, and the code for ``PROCESSING RTN`` is used.
 If ``PROCESSING RTN`` is not filled out, that's an error condition.

-For most users, using a ``LOGICAL LINK`` to send a message out to an external system is the correct thing to do.
+For most users, using a ``LOGICAL LINK`` to send a message out to an external system is the correct thing to do; but some advanced VistA code uses ``ROUTING LOGIC`` to route messages.

 Here are the steps for setting up to send a message from VistA to the outside:

 * Create Logical Link
 * Enable Logical Link
 * Create Subscriber Client & Receiving Application
-* (Application Specific) Enable Sending HL7 messages
+* (Package Specific) Enable Sending HL7 messages
 * Test

 In this example, what I will do is receive the message using the